Kishorea-29/CropCast-Predictive-Agricultural-Data-Analysis/README.md

 ## 📌 Overview
 CropCast is a data analysis project focused on understanding agricultural production patterns using historical crop data from Tamil Nadu.
 The project analyzes crop productivity, seasonal performance, and year-wise production trends through data preprocessing and visualization.

+## 📝 Note

+The dataset used in this project was preprocessed and transformed through data cleaning and feature engineering.
+Derived features were created to improve agricultural analysis and visualization.

 ## 🎯 Objectives
 - Analyze crop production trends.
 - Compare seasonal agricultural performance.